 Discussions of alternative mortgages often focus on some combination of four differences from traditional mortgages.
-Borrowers have increasingly chosen one or more of the following features.
+Borrowers increasingly chose one or more of the following features:

-- Adjustable rates
+- adjustable rates,

-- Extremely low or zero down payment
+- extremely low or zero down payment,

-- Interest-only payments
+- interest-only payments, and

-- Negative amortization
+- negative amortization.

 Adjustable Rates